grtcdr/aparato/README.md

 ### Disclaimer

-It isn't recommended to utilize the `main` branch, as the project is still brand new and changes to the API are very likely, instead, you should use the crate provided in [crates.io](https://crates.io/crates/aparato).
+- It isn't recommended to utilize the `main` branch, as the project is still brand new and changes to the API are very likely, instead, you should use the crate provided in [crates.io](https://crates.io/crates/aparato).

+- aparato right now only works on Linux, different operating systems will be supported in the future.

 ### Usage